Sreejith4554/enterprise-workflow-automation-hub/README.md

 For a team processing 80 coordination items per week, replacing four manual handoffs with a single automated workflow can materially reduce duplicate entry and response latency.
 Any actual savings should be measured in a live environment using baseline handling time, failure rate and reopening rate.

-## Suggested interview discussion

-A useful way to present this project is: *“I designed the workflow around operational controls rather than around tools.
-The key design decisions were data validation, idempotency, ownership, traceability and an escalation path. n8n or Power Automate is the execution layer; the business value comes from reducing coordination friction without losing governance.”*